P-Carth/sector-performance-analysis/README.md

 * Git Branching
 * Multi-Level index on Stocks and Bonds
 * Could use better formatting for the visualiziation of our daily returns.
 With more time we would create a bar chart to show the variance of each ticker rather than a line graph.
+* Another enhancement we would like to implement would be to exchange our fixed ticker data with an input function to easily input any ticker of interest